-Responding to Terrorism: Challenges for Democracy addresses the issues arising from the September 11, 2001 attacks on the World Trade Center and the Pentagon.
-Students are drawn into consideration of the changing nature of terrorism, the motivations of terrorists, and the policy challenges for the United States.
+Responding to Terrorism: Challenges for Democracy addresses the issues arising from the September 11, 2001 attacks and the continuing threat of terrorism.
+Students consider the changing nature of terrorism, the motivations of terrorists, and the policy challenges for the United States.

 Online Resources from the Choices Program